Dale-Guantia/LARAVEL-EMS/README.md

 <p>10.
 User this credentials to login "Admin User":</p>

 ```
+E-mail: admin@example.com
-E-mail: admin@example.com    Password: 12341234
+Password: 12341234
 ```

 <p>11.
-To enable email notifications for user approvals you must configure the ".env" file and update the "MAILER" settings like the example below; You can watch this simple video tutorial on how to get email_password and to configure using Gmail SMTP:</p>
+To enable email notifications for user approvals you must configure the ".env" file and update the "MAIL" settings like the example below; You can watch this simple video tutorial on how to get email_password and to configure using Gmail SMTP:</p>

 ```
 MAIL_MAILER=smtp